larsyencken/shelf/README.md

 ### Shelving a file or folder

-From within your shelf folder, run `shelf add path/to/your/file_or_folder dataset_name` to add a file to your shelf.
+From within your shelf folder, run `shelf snapshot path/to/your/file_or_folder dataset_name` to add a file to your shelf.
 See the earlier overview for choosing a dataset name.

 ```
-shelf add ~/Downloads/countries.csv countries/latest
+shelf snapshot ~/Downloads/countries.csv countries/latest
 ```

 This will upload the file to your S3-compatible storage, and create a metadata file at `data/<dataset_name>.meta.yaml` directory for you to complete.